openstack-archive/fuel-docs/pages/reference-architecture/neutron-intro/0200-neutron-tech-intro.rst

 the two networking models for OpenStack.
 Virtual networks (one or more) can be created for a single tenant, forming an isolated L2 network called a "private network".
 Each private network can support one or many IP subnets.
-Private networks can be segmented using two different technologies:
+Private networks can be segmented using one of two different topologies:

 * **VLAN segmentation** "Private network" traffic is managed by Neutron by the use of a dedicated network adapter.
 This network adapter must be